LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/variables.rst

     day = 21;
     console.log(day);

 A great deal of programming is about having the computer remember things.
 For example, we might want to keep track of the number of missed calls on your phone.
-Each time another call is missed, we can arrange to update or change a variable so that it will always reflect the correct total of missed calls.
+Each time another call is missed, we can arrange to update a variable so that it will always reflect the correct total of missed calls.

 .. note:: We only use ``let`` when *declaring* a variable, that is, when we create it.
 We do not use ``let`` when reassigning the variable to a different value.
 In fact, doing so will result in an error.